Symposium

 In the same way, the appearance of paper has also dramatically changed the world and had a major impact on society.
 At the international paper forum that will be held in Toyota City, we are going to hold a symposium in which we will reexamine the future of manufacturing through the example of paper.
 We will discuss what people creating things means, and exchange opinions from a variety of angles with paper specialists and manufacturing industry leaders from Toyota.

-* In view of the spreading COVID-19 pandemic, the symposium will be postponed until autumn of 2021.
+* In view of the spreading COVID-19 pandemic, the content is subject to change.

 Program